noahshrader/pullr/docs/INSTALL.md

 Next we will load js libraries and npm packages we need
 `npm install`

+Install "forever", it's NodeJs package which keep our NodeJs script alive `npm install -g forever`

+Now run our NodeJs script, this script will get list of followers and subscribers from last online user `forever start node_app/app.js`

 ####Update your local repository with new changes
 To update files use your GUI App to sync or use that to run via terminal:
 `git pull`